maxgfr/playforgood/README.md

 ## What is it ?

-It is an unofficial implementation of a cryptocurrency based on the fork of the litecoin
+It is an a cryptocurrency based on the fork of the litecoin

 I follow [this tutorial](https://lesbricodeurs.fr/creersaproprecryptomonnaie/) of [Les bricodeurs](https://lesbricodeurs.fr/) to make it.